tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 - Identify **which markets deliver sustainable growth vs. revenue driven by low-margin strategies**
 - Determine **priority markets for expansion** to improve both revenue and ROI
 - Highlight **strategic product categories** that contribute to long-term performance
 - Support more **data-driven decision-making** by balancing growth, profitability, and operational efficiency

+### 🎯 Project Outcome

+The project delivers an interactive dashboard that enables stakeholders to:

+- Monitor performance across key markets, products, and sales teams
+- Identify markets with **high growth potential and stable profitability**
+- Detect markets where revenue growth is **not translating into profit**

 ---